xapian/xapian-gsoc-proposal/proposal.rst

 .. any university classes or exams, vacations, etc), make sure you include them
 .. in your project timeline.

-Community Bonding Period ( May 6- May 27 )
+Community Bonding Period ( May 6- May 26 )
-- In this period, I will be studing the xapian codebase in detail and discuss with my mentor regarding the doubts I have so that once the coding period start I can actually start coding and will not stay confused by no tunderstanding the codebase itself.
+- In this period, I will be studying the xapian codebase in detail and discuss with my mentor regarding the doubts I have so that once the coding period start I can actually start coding and will not stay confused by not understanding the codebase itself.
+I learn enough to build up the test environment atleast.

+May 27-  Current project status and goals are reviewed by mentor.
+Timeline is corrected if needed.

-Coding Period ( May 27- August 19 ) (12 weeks)
+Conding Period ( May 28- August 19 ) (12 weeks)
-Before starting of the coding period I will discuss with my mentor and divide my project into 3 parts since there are 3 weeks of coding time.
-The main algorithm will be divided into 3 sub parts and once approved by the mentor I will go through the coding period as follows:

-Week 1: Code part 1 of the algorithm
+Week 1: Creating practical code examples and adding the corresponding API documentation about the total number of search results estimations.

-Week 2: Test for errors and debugging
+Week 2: Designing and formalizing the algorithm

-Week 3: Approve from the mentor
+Week 3: Implementation of a beta version according to the algorithm.

-Week 4: Document the progress

-Week 5: First Evalutaion Week- will review the code and documentation and after discussing with mentor will submit the evalutaion.
+Week 4: Making changes according to the suggestions from the mentors and submission of the final pull request.

+---First Evalutaion Round---

+Week 5: Benchmarking and Testing

-Week 6: Code part 2 of the algorithm
+Week 6: Chosing the best approach that will be reserved in xapian.

-Week 7: Test for errors, debug and discuss with mentor

-Week 8: Document the progress

-Week 9: Second Evalutaion Week- will review the code and documentation and after discussing with mentor will submit the evalutaion.

-Week 10: Code part 3 of the algorithm
+Week 7: Integrating them into xapian and adding examples in Xapian accordingly.

+Week 8: Making changes according to the suggestions from the mentors and submit the final pull request.

+---Second Evalutaion Week---

+Week 9: Making Unit tests & issue bugs & Finishing uncompleted details

+Week 10: Tuning algorithms to get a higher performance.

-Week 11: Error testing and debugging
+Week 11: Issuing bugs and discuss the future works.

-Week 12: Discuss with mentor and document the entire progress in detail.
+Week 12: Writing documents & Reviewing the code.

 Final Evalutaion- After the completion of the project, I will look into it once more to find any bugs or errors, will also go through the documentation, and approve with my mentor before the submission of my project.
+Only then I will submit the final pull request.

 Previous Discussion of your Project
 -----------------------------------